top of page

 Therefore, you’ll either have to sprinkle them with vitamin supplements or feed them other foods like mealworms.

-Health Benefits For Chameleons Eating Mealworms
+Health Benefits of Chameleons Eating Mealworms

-B vitamins – For a chameleon, vitamin B helps with the breakdown of fats and proteins, which is important for metabolizing and energy production.
+For a chameleon, vitamin B helps with the breakdown of fats and proteins, which is important for metabolizing and energy production.
 B vitamins also keep the muscles, skin, hair, and eyes healthy.

 Mealworms also have vitamins B5 and B12 which help aid in growth and development.

-Proteins – The proteins found in mealworms help chameleons regulate their blood, build and repair muscles, and keep their skin healthy.
+The proteins found in mealworms help chameleons regulate their blood, build and repair muscles, and keep their skin healthy.

 Can Baby Chameleons Eat Mealworms

 Baby chameleons can and should have mealworms as part of their daily diet.
-Since baby chameleons grow quickly, they need plenty of nutrition, especially protein to help them grow.
+Since baby chameleons grow quickly, they need plenty of nutrition, especially protein,, to help them grow.
 Mealworms are loaded with proteins and other nutrients that can help support their growth.
-When mealworms are combined with crickets, and green leafy vegetables fed to them daily, the baby chameleons will be healthy and strong when they grow up.
+When mealworms are combined with crickets and green leafy vegetables fed to them daily, the baby chameleons will be healthy and strong when they grow up.

 Can Chameleons Eat Dead Mealworms?